Skip to main content

 Why The Window Closes Faster Than You Think

 Purdue University Turfgrass Science makes the cost of waiting concrete: seeding one week later in the fall can mean the turf takes two more weeks to mature, because growth slows as the season cools.
 Every day at the front of the window is worth more than a day at the back.
-When your soil enters the 50-65°F range, move.
+When your soil drops into the 60-70°F range, move.

 When Does the Fall Seeding Window Arrive in Your Region?